Lesson 1 of 617% Complete

 4Chapter 4: Lot Sizes & Risk Management

-Never risk more than 1-2% of your total account equity on any single trade.
+Golden Rule: Never risk more than 1–2% per trade.

 Step-by-Step Process: